Albert Einstein Fellowship

 My activities as a fellow

-Due to COVID-19 Pandemic, before I could physicallstart my fellowship at Einsteinhaus as originally planned.
+Due to COVID-19 Pandemic, I could physically start my fellowship right away at Einsteinhaus as originally awarded and could only start my fellowship the next year.
 But I have arranged the following virtual talks with notable personalities during the lockdown (thanks to the kind support of the director of Einstein Forum and the friendly supportive staff).
 Watch this space for updates!

 HH the Dalai Lama: On Buddhism, Modern Science and Compassion.
 (Official press release here)